Dennisbonke/Twitchbot/README.md

 ## Dependancies

-This bot is dependant on having both SOCKPP and LIBASYNC installed.
-You can find both with instructions on their respective repos: <https://github.com/fpagliughi/sockpp> <https://github.com/managarm/libasync>
+This bot is dependant on having both SOCKPP, LIBASYNC and FRIGG installed.
+You can find both with instructions on their respective repos: <https://github.com/fpagliughi/sockpp> <https://github.com/managarm/libasync> <https://github.com/managarm/frigg>